Author ORCID Identifier

 Digital Object Identifier (DOI)

 Lawyer, K. Amy, "LEADERSHIP STYLES OF STATE EXTENSION SPECIALISTS" (2018).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 42.